 Equipment replacement, calibration, and maintenance are performed in accordance with the manufacturers' recommendations.
-Detailed information on required maintenance and calibration activities are included in CP2-ER-0046, Paducah Plume Operations Maintenance, Sampling and Analysis, and Calibration and Testing Plan.
+Detailed information on required maintenance and calibration activities are included in CP2-ER-0046, Paducah Plume Operations Maintenance, Sampling and Analysis, and Calibration and Testing Plan; this plan can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).